mapbox/quickLaunch/README.md

 ## Deployment

-Rapid Deploy can be configured to work with Atlas and Mapbox.com.
+Quick Launch can be configured to work with Atlas and Mapbox.com.
 In the case of Atlas, this dashboard assumes that Atlas has been installed, is running, and the URL is known.

 To build for production, you will need to run `npm run build`.
 This will compile all your code and move it to the `build` folder.
 This folder will exist prior to running the `build` command, as the development compiler will output data to that folder.